NVIDIA/NVFlare/docs/release_notes/flare_240.rst

 The addition of a new streaming layer designed to handle large objects allows us to divide the large model into 1M chunks and stream them to the target.
 We provide built-in streamers for Objects, Bytes, Files, and Blobs, providing a versatile solution for efficient object streaming between different endpoints.

-See the :ref:`notes_on_large_models` Experiment documentation for more insights on working with large models in FLARE.
+See the :ref:`notes_on_large_models` documentation for more insights on working with large models in FLARE.

 Expanding Federated Learning Workflows
 ======================================